 With the popularity of Twenty20 cricket, there is a danger of some kids thinking that proper technique is not required.
 Instead, they may think that if they have enough power, they can just swing and hope.
 However, even some of the more flamboyant T20 stars, such as Glenn Maxwell, have spent many years developing proper technique.
 Before trying more advanced and risky shots in the short form of the game.

 In the past, some of the batting drills that kids were encouraged to practice took a lot of fun out of the game.
-Peter explores the modern belief that you will get better results if you have more fun whilst practicing technique, and offers some great examples you can try at home straight away.
+Peter explores the modern belief that you’ll get better results if you have more fun whilst practising technique.
+Also, he offers some great examples that you can try, straight away, at home.

 No two players are ever exactly the same.
-And while the importance of proper technique is crucial, we always need to be careful not to suppress a player’s natural style and flair.
+So, while the importance of proper technique is crucial, we always need to be careful not to suppress a player’s natural style and flair.

-Peter briefly explores the differences between the batting styles of Australian Cricket stars David Warner and Chris Rogers, and why even though they are very different, they have both been successful at the highest level.
+Peter briefly explores the differences between the batting styles of Australian Cricket stars David Warner and Chris Rogers.
+Also, explaining why even though they are very different, they have both been successful at the highest level.

-Peter explores why it’s crucial that you wait for the ball to come into your perfect hitting zone instead of chasing it, which often leads to lofting the ball, making it easy to catch.
+Lastly, Peter explores why it’s crucial that you wait for the ball to come into your perfect hitting zone.
+This is instead of chasing the ball, which often leads to lofting the ball, making it easy to catch.